tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 After successful setup, **immediately back up your TezSign data**:

 1. Remove the SD card from the TezSign device.
-2. Mount it on a Linux machine.
+2. Insert it into a Linux computer's SD-card slot, or use a USB SD-card reader.
+If you do not have another Linux computer, the baker host itself is often the easiest option if it has a GUI.
 3. Copy the whole `tezsign` folder from the `data` partition.
-4. Store the backup safely.
-5. Restore that folder to the `data` partition on a newly flashed card when needed.
+4. Restore that folder to the `data` partition on at least two freshly flashed backup cards.
+5. Save the TezSign master/key decryption password somewhere safe.

 Follow the complete procedure here:

 **[Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/)**

+If you use the baker host as a temporary staging computer, delete the temporary backup folder or archive after the backup cards are restored.

 You can also keep a full SD-card clone for fast recovery: